 The Emotions: Social Emotional Learning Unit includes 5 detailed, research-based lessons to teach emotions for kids.
 It is filled with hands-on and mindful activities.
 The curriculum teaches children about how their brain controls their emotions.
 It also teaches how to identify and express how they are feeling, and ways to encourage a positive mindset.

-Help students process their feelings in an emotions journal.
-Click to download!
+Help students learn to identify and process their feelings in an emotions journal.

 Social-Emotional Learning Curriculum